hero media

 7. Jerrabomberra Wetlands Walk

 Head on over to Fyshwick and begin this easy 3.2-kilometre loop.
-The Jerrabomberra Wetlands has several paths breaking off in all directions but stay the course and do the entire loop.
+The Jerrabomberra Wetlands has several paths breaking off in all directions, but stay the course and stroll the entire loop.
 It’s rewarding, moderately challenging and offers some of the best sights in Canberra.

 You’ll only need around 40 minutes to complete this popular trail, which attracts all sorts of visitors from birdwatchers and hikers to keen mountain bikers.

-The trail, cloistered away on Lake Burley Griffin’s eastern shore, feels like a world away from Canberra but is only a 10-minute drive from some of the city’s most popular spots.
+The trail, cloistered away on Lake Burley Griffin’s eastern shore, feels like a world apart from Canberra.
+Yet it’s only a 10-minute drive from some of the city’s most popular spots.
+That’s why I’ve done this walk more than any others in Canberra, especially since I can start or end it with a cup of fresh joe from Fyshwick’s excellent Ona Coffee House.

 Distance: 3.2 kilometres